 3. It’s not an excuse to go shopping

-A balance transfer is arguably one of the last measures you can take to minimise your outstanding balance and interests.
+A balance transfer is arguably one of the last measures you can take to minimize your outstanding balance and interests.
 It is not an excuse for you to hit the mall just because the interest rates are 0%.
 When you add more and more to your credit card tab, the debt hole just becomes deeper and deeper and further prevents you from paying it off.

 Because you also have to think about “What if I still can’t pay off my balance after the balance transfer?
 What do I do then?”